h1gg1baby/Epoch-OriginsMod-Server-Package-2.0/README.md

 - Tested with infiStar Admin Panel.
 - Without BattlEye filter.
 Edit BattlEye?
 No way!
-- My Server are only with Whitelist or Password. :-)
 - Admintool "Epoch-Antihack-Admin-Tools" added.

 Have FUN!